stephenjohnlimb/boot/K8s.md

 # Lets just get a version of nginx down from docker.io
 docker pull nginx

-#So that is now in the registry in the vm
+# Show that is now in the registry in the vm
 docker images
 ```